ShrugShoulders/RudeChat/README.md

         ssl_enabled = True # Do you like SSL?
 Awesome, so do I. sasl_enabled = False # Are you skilled enough to use SASL?
-Sweet, set that up. sasl_username = splithead # SASL user name. sasl_password = password # SASL Paassword, if you know you konw. use_time_stamp = True # Want time stamps to be shown next to nicks?
+Sweet, set that up. sasl_username = splithead # SASL user name. sasl_password = password # SASL Paassword, if you know you know. use_time_stamp = True # Want time stamps to be shown next to nicks?
 True for yes, False for no. show_hostmask = True # Want joins, parts, and quits to have full host masks?
 True for yes, False for no. show_join_part_quit_nick = True # This enabled or disables showing joins parts and nick messages.